Yu Jin Ko

 Shakespearean engaged in bringing theatre and academia into greater dialogue; can also be found at home with kids or on soccer field.

 My publications have centered on Shakespeare, with an emphasis on performance.
 My first book, Mutability and Division on Shakespeare’s Stage, appeared in 2004.
 I have also co-edited a book collection that brings together essays from scholars and theatre professionals: Shakespeare's Sense of Character: On the Page and From the Stage.
-My articles and reviews have continued to focus on Shakespeare in performance, both in the theatre and on film.
-They include pieces an essay on a production of Macbeth by inmates of a correctional institution ("Macbeth Behind Bars") as well as a study of A Midsummer Night's Dream in performance (“Violence and Consensual Imagination in A Midsummer Night’s Dream”).
-Over the years, however, I have moved into the area of Shakespeare in production across the globe, especially in the East.
+My latest book extends my interest in Shakespeare in performance to the global stage: Shakespeare's Original Stage Conditions and their Afterlives across the Globe: From the Wooden O to the Yards of Seoul (Palgrave Macmillan, forthcoming 2024).
+My articles and reviews have continued to focus on Shakespeare in performance, both in the theatre and on film, and with a growing interest in productions across the globe.
+They include an essay on a production of Macbeth by inmates of a correctional institution ("Macbeth Behind Bars") as well as a study of A Midsummer Night's Dream in performance (“Violence and Consensual Imagination in A Midsummer Night’s Dream).
 Some recent essays include: “Intercultural Intermediality: The Unspoken Text in Intercultural Film Adaptations of Shakespeare” and "The site of burial in two Korean Hamlets."
-In a related vein, I have also been studying the afterlives of Shakespeare's works across the globe.
+In a related vein, I have also been studying the afterlives of Shakespeare's works in non-dramatic genres.
 A recent foray into this area is "Youth, Authenticity and Social Change from Shakespeare's Hamlet to Yoon Dong Ju."
-I am also finishing up a book project titled From the Wooden O to the Yards of Seoul: Shakespeare's Original Stage Conditions and their Afterlives across the Globe.
 Finally, I have been putting my toes into the realm of translation, with my latest effort being a co-translator for the Korean-American artist Kim Wonsook's In the Garden: Stories of Kim Wonsook's Paintings.

 When I am not enjoying time with my family (wife and two sons), I tend to be engaged in my other passions: watching and playing soccer (in an organized league that's aptly called The New England Over the Hill Soccer League), struggling to learn the music of my youth on guitar, and watching Korean dramas that are equal parts trashy and addictive.